mar-pan/pjatk-docker/4. The App/README.md

-## During this exercise you will learn how to persist data across multiple Docker runs and how to local Postgres database fast
+## During this exercise you get familiar with developing application across multiple teams with Docker
 1. Run the following command to build the image:
     ```
     docker compose -f docker-compose.yml up -d